cloud-gov/cg-site/content/docs/services/cdn-route.md

 If you need a different configuration, contact [cloud.gov support](/help/).

-### DNSSEC Support
+### DNSSEC support

+If you plan to use a domain with DNSSEC, you need to [verify your DNSSEC configuration](https://www.icann.org/resources/pages/tools-2012-02-25-en) before starting the steps above, because invalid DNSSEC configuration will cause creation to get stuck.

-Custom domains using the CDN broker will not fully validate DNSSEC (between your CNAME record and cloudfront.net).
+However, custom domains using the CDN broker will not fully validate DNSSEC (between your CNAME record and cloudfront.net).
 This is because the AWS CloudFront service does not currently support DNSSEC.
 For a complete implementation of DNSSEC, we recommend instead running a proxy server within your boundary that forwards to your application in cloud.gov, or using an alternative CDN that supports DNSSEC.
+For implementation advice to help you meet your compliance needs, contact [cloud.gov support](/help/).

 Alternatively, you may be able to make the case for an alternative implementation without DNSSEC.
 As described in the [HTTPS-Only Standard](https://https.cio.gov/faq/#how-does-https-protect-against-dns-spoofing), a properly implemented solution using HTTPS-only and HSTS can meet the same requirements around preventing DNS spoofing that DNSSEC is intended to implement. cloud.gov enforces HTTPS for all applications and enables HSTS by default; we recommend configuring HSTS preload as well.

-See our [compliance guide for federal requirements and recommendations]({{< relref "docs/compliance/federal-requirements-recommendations.md" >}}) for more details.
+See our [compliance guide for federal standards and recommendations for domain names]({{< relref "docs/compliance/domain-standards.md" >}}) for more details.

 ## Certificate validity and renewal